Hot Water (song)

-"Hot Water" is a single released in 1984 by the English jazz-funk band Level 42.
-It was released a couple of weeks before the band's studio album True Colours (1984).
-The single reached #18 on the UK Singles Chart and was a top ten hit in the Netherlands and Norway.
+"Hot Water" is a single by the English jazz-funk band Level 42, released on 24 August 1984 by Polydor Records.
+It was released a couple of weeks before the band's fifth studio album True Colours (1984).
+The single reached #18 on the UK singles chart and was a top ten hit in the Netherlands and Norway.
 The song was produced by Ken Scott.